 Each workshop is designed to teach the basics so that educators can return to your own learning spaces and confidently run projects and workshops.
 Participants receive a kit of physical supplies that they learn how to use during the course, and then take home to use in their own makerspace or classroom.
 In addition, participants have post-workshop access to an extensive collection of online materials that support and extend what they have learned.

 In this two-day workshop, you’ll get hands-on experience with basic makerspace tools and projects.
 After the workshop you’ll have the knowledge and confidence to start your own makerspace or integrate making into your existing curriculum.

 In addition, you’ll receive a kit of key makerspace supplies that you can use to jumpstart your program as soon as you return home.

 3D Printing for Educators

 Want to get started with 3D printing but aren’t sure where to begin?
 Take this multi-day intensive workshop and learn everything you need to know to comfortably control a 3D printer and incorporate 3D printing into your own curriculum.

 In this workshop you will receive and get hands-on experience with your own 3D printer!
 You’ll also get post-workshop support through our 3D Assistance program.

-IoT for Educators
+Arduino for Educators

-The Internet of Things is a great union of hands-on projects and computer programming.
+Arduino is a great union of hands-on projects and computer programming.
 In this workshop, educators will learn how to connect devices to the Internet through sensors that collect and interact with data.